-Admissions officers often work with the financial aid department, which helps students determine if they are able to afford tuition and creates packages of federal and institutional financial aid, if necessary.
+Admissions officers may work with the financial aid department to offer packages of federal and institutional financial aid to prospective students.

 Postsecondary education administrators who work in the registrar's office, sometimes called registrars, maintain student and course records.
 They typically do the following: